kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

 ## Mapreduce

 Considering here the abstract programming model, not the implementation specifics, the level of available parallelism in the map phase is as high as the number of input records.
 Each record can be, in principle, processed independently and therefore in parallel.
-No so in the reduce phase.
+Not so in the reduce phase.
 The maximum level of parallelism is determined by the cardinality of the set of keys.
 A single reducer has to process all the records associated with one key.
 This has the potential to curtail or negate the scalability of mapreduce.
 This may come as a surprise as it is often, incorrectly said that, once a computation is recast as a mapreduce computation, parallelism and scalability are ensured.
 Let's